Contact us now

 April visitors benefit from the comfortable climbing conditions as you ascend the stone steps between the lower, middle, and upper pagodas.
 Each level offers increasingly impressive views of the surrounding countryside.
 The upper pagoda is partially housed within a natural cave, creating a mysterious and contemplative atmosphere.

-For the best experience, visit in the early morning (around 8:00 AM) when the site is at its most peaceful and the light is gentle.
+For the best experience, visit in the early morning (around 8:00 AM) when the site is at its most peaceful, and the light is gentle.
 Allow approximately 1-1.5 hours to explore all three levels at a relaxed pace.
 The climb involves several steep sections but is manageable for most visitors with reasonable mobility.

 Bich Dong Pagoda in the morning